Reject Alfred Keter, Ruto allies tell voters ahead of Nandi Hills UDA primaries

 Deputy President William Ruto’s allies have intensified campaigns to oust incumbent Nandi Hills MP Alfred Keter.

-They have urged United Democratic Alliance supporters to reject the vocal MP in tomorrow’s UDA primaries in the constituency.
+They have urged United Democratic Alliance supporters to reject the vocal MP in Tuesday’s UDA primaries in the constituency.

-The deputy president's allies spoke on Sunday at the burial of Nandi Hills parliamentary aspirant Wesley Kogo, who died in a road accident in Kangemi, Nairobi, last week.
+The deputy president's allies spoke at the burial of Nandi Hills parliamentary aspirant Wesley Kogo, who died in a road accident in Kangemi, Nairobi, last week.

 Mr Keter joined the DP Ruto-led UDA party on March 2.
 The lawmaker, who was seen to be opposing the deputy president, availed himself at the UDA party offices in Nairobi to seek clearance to participate in the party primaries.